CKATONY/ST558-Project-1-/README.md

 **How to use this universal function:**

-**for example, the endpoint berry contains 64 choices, that is, 64 types of berry.**
+**1.For example, the endpoint berry contains 64 choices, that is, 64 types of berry.**
-**for the berry data, if the choice is 0, it returns all the berries and most of their attributes.**
+**2.For the berry data, if the choice is 0, it returns all the berries and most of their attributes.**
-**for the growth-rate data, if the choice is 0, it will returns the growth rate, corresponding formula as well as the levels with corresponding experience needed.
+**3.For the growth-rate data, if the choice is 0, it will returns the growth rate, corresponding formula as well as the levels with corresponding experience needed.
 In this case, all pokemon species share same experience points needed to have each level up.**
-**if the choice is not 0 for the growth-rate endpoint, it will return the pokemon species which are under the category of growth-rate, for example, if we input choice = 1, it will return the all the pokemon species that are categorized as slow growth-rate. etc….**
+**4.If the choice is not 0 for the growth-rate endpoint, it will return the pokemon species which are under the category of growth-rate, for example, if we input choice = 1, it will return the all the pokemon species that are categorized as slow growth-rate. etc….**
-**The total number of categories for the berry flavor is 5.**
+**5.The total number of categories for the berry flavor is 5.**
-**The total number of categories for the growth rate is 6. if you enter the number of choice greater than 6, it will return error, same rule applies to the endpoint berry**
+**6.The total number of categories for the growth rate is 6. if you enter the number of choice greater than 6, it will return error, same rule applies to the endpoint berry**
-**for the endpoint item/move, if the choice is 0, it will return all the items/moves and its attribute, if the choice is not zero, it will return up to numbers of item/move you want to get up to your choice.**
+**7.For the endpoint item/move, if the choice is 0, it will return all the items/moves and its attribute, if the choice is not zero, it will return up to numbers of item/move you want to get up to your choice.**

 ``` r
 get_endpoints <- function(endpoint,choice){